KwaiVGI/CamCloneMaster/README.md

   <a href='https://huggingface.co/datasets/KwaiVGI/CameraClone-Dataset'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset-orange'></a>
 </p>

+**Note:** This open-source repository is intended to provide a reference implementation.
+Due to the difference in the underlying I2V model's performance, the open-source version may not achieve the same performance as the model in our paper.

 ## 🔥 Updates
 - __[2025.09.25]__: [CamCloneMaster](https://arxiv.org/abs/2506.03140) has been accepted by SIGGRAPH Aisa 2025.
 - __[2025.09.08]__: [CameraClone Dataset](https://huggingface.co/datasets/KwaiVGI/CameraClone-Dataset/) is avaliable.